alexissavin/terraform-provider-solidserver/README.md

 ## Linux

-Move the file 'terraform-provider-solidserver_v1.0.7' into the following directory: '$HOME/.terraform.d/plugins/'.
+Move the binary file `terraform-provider-solidserver_vX.Y.Z` into the following directory: `$HOME/.terraform.d/plugins/`.

 ## Windows

-Move the file 'terraform-provider-solidserver_v1.0.7' into the following directory: '%APPDATA%\terraform.d\plugins\windows_amd64\'.
+Move the binary file `terraform-provider-solidserver_vX.Y.Z` into the following directory: `%APPDATA%\terraform.d\plugins\windows_amd64\`.

 # Debug
-You can enable debug mode by exporting 'TF_LOG' environment variable setting its value to 'DEBUG'.
+You can enable debug mode by exporting `TF_LOG` environment variable setting its value to `DEBUG`.

 For further details have a look to the [terraform documentation](https://www.terraform.io/docs/internals/debugging.html)